infotechinc/public-key-encryption-in-browser/README.md

 features" flag enabled and recent nightly builds of the Firefox browser could run the example.

-This example uses RSA-PKCS1-v1_5 to encrypt a random 128-bit AES key, then uses AES in CBC mode with the random key and a 16 byte random initialization vector.
+This example uses RSA-OAEP to encrypt a random 128-bit AES key, then uses AES in CBC mode with the random key and a 16 byte random initialization vector.
 The encrypted AES key, random initialization vector, and AES-CBC encrypted results are packaged into a single encrypted file.